Weather and supply chain issues have delayed the manifestation of the optimism, but 4Q17 earnings season confirmed that 2018 will be a good year.

 Land rig pricing power returns

 On the first land contract driller conference call of the year in January, Helmerich & Payne (H&P) management repeatedly referenced an improving spot market for top tier land rigs.
 With H&P’s super spec rig fleet running at full utilization, and the U.S. super spec fleet pretty close to full utilization as well, the company and their peers have pricing power again.
 Compared to “low-$20s” for the entirety of 2H17, H&P said spot day rates are tracking in the “low- to mid-$20s” for premium rigs.
 Following H&P’s comment, we used AlphaSense to triangulate on spot day rates levels disclosed verbally on H&P conference calls going all the way back to 2014.
-Armed with AlphaSense, its library of transcripts, and a little analytical elbow grease, it only took a few minutes to create the underlying dataset for this chart:

 With all of this oilfield service optimism comes well cost inflation.
 Looking ahead, consensus has formed among oil producers that U.S. onshore well costs will rise 5-15% on average this year.
 But oilfield service providers say their price increases will exceed this inflation level.